shannonhochkins/ha-component-kit/README.md

 ### WIP - Next Release

 - useLogs() - a hook to return logs for an entity
-- Extended modal popups for every entity on all cards, this will include attributes, a link to edit the entity, logs and history
-  a.
-In addition to the modal popup changes, i'll be adding sub controls for Switches, Curtains and more
+- Extended modal popups for every entity on all cards, this will include attributes, a link to edit the entity, logs and history.
+In addition to the modal popup changes, i'll be adding sub controls for Switches, Curtains and more, all of the modal control components will also be available as individual components.

 [Home Assistant Addon](https://github.com/shannonhochkins/hakit) - 🌟 it if you're interested